darrenschwarz/Karama.Jwt.Public/README.md

 # Soluition setup
-1) Ddownload and installcygwin64, with openssl.
+1) Download and installcygwin64, with openssl.

 2) Run the following commands in cygwin